nbadadali/outlook_chrome_extension-files/README.md

 ## Security

 - JWT tokens are stored in `chrome.storage.local`, sandboxed to the extension
+- No email content or credentials are stored locally
 - PKCE prevents authorization code interception attacks
 - An OAuth concurrency lock prevents duplicate sign-in flows from running at the same time
 - Thread IDs are validated for format and length before being sent to the backend